Early Withdrawal Penalty Calculator

 What is a CD early withdrawal penalty?

-Certificate of Depoits (CDs) are fixed income investments provided by financial institutions (banks, credit unions) that generally pay a fixed amount amount of interest for a fixed duration of time.
+Certificate of Deposits (CDs) are fixed income investments provided by financial institutions (banks, credit unions) that generally pay a fixed amount of interest for a fixed duration of time.

 That fixed amount of interest, usually compounded, is called the Annual Percentage Rate (APY), and the fixed time period is called the CD's term.